maizzle/maizzle.com/content/docs/installation.md

 This will start the local server at _http://localhost:3000_

-Try making a change to a template in your editor and save it: the browser tab will refresh to show the updated HTML.
+Try making a change to a template in your editor and save it: your changes will be injected and the page will reflect them almost instantly.

 ### Production